OpenSSH key management, Part 1

-Many of us use the excellent OpenSSH (see Resources later in this article) as a secure, encrypted
+Many of us use the excellent OpenSSH (see Related topics later in this article) as a secure, encrypted

 SSH, specifically OpenSSH (a completely free implementation of SSH), is an

 ssh client can be used to log in to a remote machine.
 All

 ssh server process.
 However, unlike

 special algorithms to encrypt the data stream, ensure data stream

 integrity and even perform authentication in a safe and secure way.

 ssh is really great, there is a certain

 ssh functionality that is often ignored,

 RSA/DSA key authentication system, an alternative to the standard secure

 OpenSSH's RSA and DSA authentication protocols are based on a pair of specially generated cryptographic keys, called the private key and the public key.
 The advantage of using these key-based authentication systems is that in many cases, it's possible to establish secure connections without having to manually type in a password.